Overview

 of the trading errors, securities involved, broker-dealer involved, and a summary of the error and its

-of the trading error, they will be disclosed detailing the amount in the list of trading errors relating to
+settlement of the trading error, they will be disclosed detailing the amount in the list of trading errors

-a result of possibly less favorable executions.
-Factors to consider include the type and size of the
+as a result of possibly less favorable executions.
+Factors to consider include the type and size of

 Item 13 – Review of Accounts